 *Links to Amazon are affiliate links

-I believe that children have love languages.
+I believe that children have different love languages.
 I also believe that their love languages are developing and changing as we parent them, so it’s important to touch on each language with your children.
+You want your child to feel true, unconditional love.
 This can be hard with areas that don’t matter to us.
 I am not a words of affirmation person, so I have to make a significant effort to praise my children.
-I may think that I’m showing them love by smothering them in hugs and kisses and spending lots of time with them, BUT if their love language is words of affirmation, then they won’t feel as loved by the things I am doing.
+I may think that I’m showing them love by smothering them in hugs and kisses and spending lots of time with them, BUT if their primary love language is words of affirmation, then they won’t feel as loved by the things I am doing.

 1. How to Show Your Child Love Using Physical Touch